 Steps Parents Can Take to Provide Students with Emotional Support

-publicizing the report quotes Matthew Davis, M.D., M.A.P.P., director of the poll and associate professor of pediatrics and internal medicine at the University of Michigan Medical School and associate professor at the University of Michigan’s School of Public Policy.
+A press release publicizing the report quotes Matthew Davis, M.D., M.A.P.P., director of the poll and associate professor of pediatrics and internal medicine at the University of Michigan Medical School and associate professor at the University of Michigan’s School of Public Policy.
 Davis says that as the new semester begins for junior high and high school students, “it’s essential for parents to communicate with their children’s teachers about emotional, behavioral and family concerns that they worry may affect children’s school performance.”

-find that their children’s schools do not offer adequate emotional support, Davis suggests that parents speak with the child’s primary care provider and seek out support from providers in the larger community.
+If parents find that their children’s schools do not offer adequate emotional support, Davis suggests that parents speak with the child’s primary care provider and seek out support from providers in the larger community.